Random magnetic anisotropy driven transitions in layered perovskite LaSrCoO$_4$: Introduction

-The Co$^{3+}$ ion, in general~\cite{Abd2017}, can show the magnetically active, Co$^{3+}$ high spin (HS) S=2 state or intermediate spin (IS) S=1 state and non-magnetic low spin (LS) state S=0.
-However, the spin-state of the Co$^{3+}$ ions in LaSrCoO$_4$ compound has been discussed controversially, $e.g.$, it is reported~\cite{Wan2000,Hwu2010,Hol2008} that it exhibits the mixture of LS and thermally activated HS state of the Co$^{3+}$.
-Presence of homogeneous IS state of the Co$^{3+}$ is also claimed~\cite{Ang2008} but that has been challenged~\cite{Sub2020}.
-In our previous study~\cite{Abd2017}, we probed the spin-states in La$_{2-x}$Sr$_x$CoO$_4$ (0.5 $\leq$ x $\leq$ 1) compounds and found existence of the HS and LS states together at room temperature and discarded the presence of IS state.
-Moreover, spin-state fraction quantified using recent x-ray absorption is in very close agreement with our results~\cite{Haw2020}.
-H. Wu~\cite{Hwu2010} theoretically predicted that the ground state of LaSrCoO$_4$ can have mixed spin-states (HS and LS) of the Co$^{3+}$ ions but so far no experimental observation exists.
-As a matter of fact, it is well known that different spin states of the Co$^{3+}$ ions have different ionic radii, so experimentally spin state distribution estimate could be possible by extended X-ray absorption fine structure (EXAFS) spectroscopy as this method can provide information about minor local changes in the bond lengths and has been proven extremely useful in case of cuprates and manganites~\cite{Zha2009,Bia1996}.
+Depending upon how the energy-splitting $\Delta_{CF}$ between the $t_{2g}$ and $e_{g}$ orbitals, caused by the crystal-field, compares in magnitude with the exchange energy $J_{ex}$ associated with the Hund's rule coupling, the Co$^{3+}$ ion can exist in three different spin states~\cite{Abd2017}: the magnetically-active Co$^{3+}$ high-spin (HS; $t_{2g}^{4}e_{g}^{2}$, S = 2) state when $\Delta_{CF}$ $<$ $J_{ex}$, intermediate-spin (IS; $t_{2g}^{5}e_{g}^{1}$, S = 1) state when $\Delta_{CF}$ $\sim$ $J_{ex}$ and non-magnetic low-spin (LS; $t_{2g}^{6}e_{g}^{0}$, S = 0) state when $\Delta_{CF}$ $\gg$ $J_{ex}$.
+In the LaSrCoO$_4$ (LSCO) compound, the spin-state of Co$^{3+}$ ions has been a controversial issue.
+For instance, LSCO is reported~\cite{Wan2000,Hwu2010,Hol2008,Mer2010, Mer2011} to have a mixture of LS and (thermally-activated) HS states of the Co$^{3+}$ ions.
+Presence of homogeneous IS state of Co$^{3+}$ ions has also been claimed~\cite{Ang2008} and subsequently challenged~\cite{Sub2020}.
+In our previous study~\cite{Abd2017}, we probed the spin-states in La$_{2-x}$Sr$_x$CoO$_4$ (0.5 $\leq$ x $\leq$ 1) compounds and found existence of the HS and LS states together at room temperature, discarding the presence of IS state.
+First-principles calculations ~\cite{Hwu2010} support the view that mixed spin-states (HS and LS) of Co$^{3+}$ ions inhabit the ground state of LaSrCoO$_4$.

-In this report, the results of a detailed magnetization investigation of LaSrCoO$_4$ indicate the presence of ferromagnetic (FM) and spin-glass states.
-Observation of FM ordering and spin-glass (SG) behavior is consistent with the previous reports~\cite{Shi2006,Liu2005,Guo2016}.
-The present work, further asserts that the FM and SG orders are spins-state (HS and LS) driven.
-We also provide experimental evidence for the inhomogeneous distribution of the HS and LS spin states by carrying out temperature-dependent EXAFS measurements across the Co K-edge.
-Our observations show that the present compound exhibits more complex SG behavior than encountered in normal cluster spin-glass systems.